-What are your product / service results with respect to the effectiveness of your PLANET FRIENDLY INITIATIVES?
-What are your results with respect to efficiency of your planet friendly work process initiatives?
-What are the results of your planet friendly supply chain initiatives?
+What are your student LEARNING program and service RESULTS with respect to the EFFECTIVENESS of your PLANET FRIENDLY INITIATIVES?
+What are your results with respect to the efficiency of your work process PLANET FRIENDLY INIATIVES?
+What are the RESULTS of your supply chain PLANET FRIENDLY INITIATIVES?